HeathersCodes/MF821/README.md

 HW2:
 1. I actually wanna create one or more classes, not several separate functions, to solve all questions.
-### Error in Original Codes
+**Error in Original Codes**
 There are some mistakes in Original Codes: Assigning all the same values to different columns in Question4 and assigning BAC returns to SPY.
-I may need to name the variables more clearly from now on......So I renew the updated version.
+I may need to name the variables more clearly from now on......Anyway, I renew the updated version.

 HW3(Quiz 1):
 My bad. simply miss this quiz...